markeyser/Deployment-of-ML-Models/09-Machine-Learning-Model-Pipeline-Overview.md

 The first step is gathering the data.
 But what do I mean by gathering the data?
 I mean collecting the data making the data available to the data scientists so they can go ahead and build the machine learning models.

-The data typically comes from different areas of the business itself but also sometimes business by data from third parties or use data that is publicly available.
+The data typically comes from different areas of the business itself, but also sometimes business by data from third parties or use data that is publicly available.

 So we need to think how are we going to make these data available to the data scientists so they can start analyzing it and making the machine learning models.